 You can continue to receive temporary total disability until your doctor finds that you've reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve.
 These benefits are available for a maximum of 312 weeks.

 If you are found to be totally and permanent disabled, you will receive two-thirds of your average weekly wages.
-Weekly benefits are subject to a maximum of $694 per week (as of July 1, 2016).
-Permanent total disability benefits are available for as long as you are totally disabled.
+Weekly benefits are subject to a maximum of $961 per week (as of July 1, 2022).
+These permanent total disability benefits are available for as long as you are totally disabled.
 These benefits are available only to workers with severely debilitating injuries.
 Workers are considered totally disabled only if they cannot return to their jobs and other work is not reasonably available to them.

 For most other workers, permanent partial disability benefits are available.
 Permanent partial disability benefits are two-thirds of your average weekly wages, subject to a maximum of $753 per week (as of July 1, 2022.
 The duration of your benefits depends on the impairment rating assigned to you by your doctor.
 For injuries to certain body parts listed in a state schedule, workers can receive benefits for one to 218 weeks depending on the severity of the disability.
 For unscheduled injuries, workers can receive benefits for up to maximum of 312 weeks depending on the severity of the disability.

 If your workers' comp claim has been denied, or the insurance company is disputing any portion of your claim, you have the right to appeal the decision with the Utah Labor Commission.
 To appeal a denial of your claim, you must complete a form called an "Application for Hearing – Industrial Accident Claim."